 The number of points you can earn per purchase varies from card to card.
 So, when Johnson buys items, she uses the card that will give her the most points for that purchase.
 If you have several cards, the free Wallaby app can help you identify which card to use for which purchase to get the most rewards points and net more free travel.

 Johnson also pays off her cards once a week, so interest doesn’t accrue.
 “I never get a bill because I always pay it [off],” she said.
+Learn foolproof strategies to avoid credit card debt.

 If you’re charging cards to rack up points and aren’t paying off what you owe each month, you’re also racking up interest — which can wipe out any savings you’re getting with free accommodations or flights.
 “It’s not very rewarding to end up in debt,” said Johnson.

-Step 5: Book Trips Far in Advance
+Book Trips Far in Advance

 Not only is there a strategy for earning points, but there’s also a method for redeeming them.
 Johnson said that you need to plan trips well in advance to maximize your rewards points.